schauveau/wf-recorder/README.md

 Optionally configure with `-Ddefault_codec='codec'`.
 The default is libx264.
 Now you can just run `./build/wf-recorder-x` or install it with `sudo ninja -C build install`.

 # Usage
-In it's simplest form, run `wf-recorder-x` to start recording and use Ctrl+C to stop.
+In its simplest form, run `wf-recorder-x` to start recording and use Ctrl+C to stop.
 This will create a file called recording.mp4 in the current working directory using the default codec.

 ```
 Usage: ./build/wf-recorder-x[options] [-f output.mp4]